JoshOrndorff/recipes/text/3-entrees/fixed-point.md

 Our first example will look at discrete compounding interest.
 This is when interest is paid at a fixed interval.
 In our case, interest will be paid every ten blocks.

 For this implementation we've chosen to use Substrate's [`Percent` type](https://substrate.dev/rustdocs/master/sp_arithmetic/struct.Percent.html).
-It works nearly the same as `Permill`, but it represents numbers as "parts per hundred" rather than "parts er million".
+It works nearly the same as `Permill`, but it represents numbers as "parts per hundred" rather than "parts per million".
 We could also have used Substrate-fixed for this implementation, but chose to save it for the next example.

 The only storage item needed is a tracker of the account's balance.
 In order to focus on the fixed-point- and interest-related topics, this pallet does not actually interface with a `Currency`.
 Instead we just allow anyone to "deposit" or "withdraw" funds with no source or destination.